HuaizhengZhang/Active-Learning-as-a-Service/README.md

 - :rocket: **Fast** Use the stage-level parallellism to achieve over 10x speedup than under-optimized active learning process.
 - :collision:    **Elastic** Scale up and down multiple active workers, depending on the number of GPU devices.

+*The project is still under the active development.
+Welcome to join us!*

 ## Try It Out :coffee: